owkin/GrAIdient/README.md

-Though deeply grounded to the data driven way of life, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to which box models.
+Though deeply grounded to the data driven way of life, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to white box models.

 Let us find our grAI between them both!